HANDCRAFTED HISTORY

 I am Linda, and Handcrafted History is my one-woman business located outside Sundsvall, in the middle of Sweden.
 Follow me on my handcrafting and historical adventuring here on my blog!

-Find me on Instagram as #handcraftedhistory & Patreon to support the blog and influence the next tutorials.
+On Patreon you can support the blog and influence the next tutorials.

-My business offers You made-to-measure historical clothing, handmade by me with high quality materials, and designed together with you or after historical sources.
+My business offers You made-to-measure historical clothing, handmade by me with high quality materials, and designed together with you from historical sources.

 During lectures and workshops from Iron age (Viking age) to Late medieval period I share my knowledge from more than 20 years of sewing and research, and help you create the outfit from your dreams.